MikeHopcroft/data-flow/documentation/SPECIFICATION2.md

 ) => Promise<OUTPUT>;
 ~~~

 **A note about AsyncFunction parameters:** While the above definition allows `AsyncFunctions` to accept a list of parameters, it is a *convention* with many remote procudure calls (RPCs) to define endpoints that take a single JSON serializable object parameter.
-This design note takes no position on the arity of `AsyncFunctions` functions.
+This design note takes no position on the arity of `AsyncFunctions`.
 Choosing an appropriate number of parameters is left to the user.

 **A note about Slots:** Some uses may adopt the _convention_ that the parameter is a flat property bag of named `Slots`.
 This design note takes no position on the shape of the parameter and the concept of `Slots`.
-Choosing whether to organize the parameter around `Slots` is left as a decision for the users.
+Choosing whether to organize the parameter around `Slots` is left as a decision for the user.

 ### Synchronous Functions
 Parameter shaping and staging may involve calls to synchronous helper functions.
 One example is a function that helps perform date math for a concept like "next Tuesday" relative to some datetime value.